kyledeanreinford/Articles/git-commands-for-trunk-based-development.md

 It's like a family tree for your code.
 1. `git reset --soft HEAD~`: A nifty trick to uncommit changes from the most recent commit without tossing them out the window entirely.
 This command gives you a chance to rework things before making that next commit.
+Also great if you want to see what was changed in the previous commit: run this and check the diff.
 1. `git clean -df`: A command that cleans the working directory, removing untracked files and directories.
 Great for getting rid of code you want to discard before pulling in changes.